fpom/daddy/README.md

 ## Usage

-`daddy` module exposes the content of its sub-module `daddy.ddd` that exports three classes:
+`daddy` module exposes the content of its sub-module `daddy.dddlib` that exports three classes:

  - `domain` is the starting point, allowing to define a set of variables over